Whether you’re a small gym or a large chain of gyms, your fitness marketing strategy is one of the most important parts of running your business.

 Local SEO is one of the most cost-effective forms of fitness marketing as it’s free and can have huge returns on investment if you’re ranking highly for local searches.

-Whether you’ve got one fitness club or several, people need to find them easily enough and most of the time turn to local search.
+Whether you’ve got one fitness business or several, people need to find them easily enough and most of the time turn to local search.

 They’ll use phrases like “gyms near me”, “fitness clubs near me”, or “gyms in [city name]”.